mpv-player/mpv/DOCS/interface-changes.rst

       setting the properties to non-existing tracks may report it as selected track for a small time window, until it's forced back to "no".
 The exact details how this is handled may change in the future.
+    - x11 VOs now update --geometry at runtime according to the current window position, and will react to writes to the option/property at runtime and resize the window accordingly.
+This changes behavior when playing multiple videos with different size: the first video initializes the window size and thus overwrites --geometry, and the second video will obviously use the size provided in --geometry, so the second video will not change the window size.
+You can use --reset-on-next-file=geometry to get the old behavior.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.